 Concept cars are a great way to learn more about an automaker.
-As we have already written, they give us a glimpse of what it truly wants to do before committing to traffic regulations and market demands.
+As we , they give us a glimpse of what it truly wants to do before committing to and market demands.
 The thing is that carmakers do not release every design study they do – and that is what this book is about.

 Porsche Unseen shows drafts and prototypes made from 2005 to 2019 which the company never publicly showed for diverse reasons.
 The German automaker allowed Stefan Bogner exclusively to visit its museum and the result is featured on those pages.
 328 pages filled with a mesmerizing gallery of unique pictures.

 What makes this work so impressive is the fact that Porsche has managed to extend its identity to models of all sorts.
 It allows us to imagine an alternate environment where the company would have released cars in many different segments and niches.
 Definitely an impactful reading which we strongly recommend.

 The Car: The Rise and Fall of the Machine that Made the Modern World